 Originally this school was two schools which have now joined.
 Subjects are based on different sites, for example Mathematics is on the South Site and English is on the North Site.
 This is the only difference, so when you are put into a form group it does not matter if this is North or South Site based.
 You will also have five minutes between each lesson to get to your next class.

 Your teachers will expect you to come to school ready and prepared for work.
 They will give reward points to those who show a good attitude to work and they will take action against any students whose behaviour stops others from learning (including contacting parents).

 Olivia and Dani – you will have a Form Tutor to help you but I do not know who that will be yet.
 Your Head of House will also help you settle into school.

 The answer to this is ‘Yes’.
 In Year 7, the homework will be spread over a number of weeks, so you can work at it a bit at a time.
 All the homework can be found on the school website so you can check it and get support from home.
 (However, this doesn’t mean that your parents or anyone else can do it for you!).

-(Question raised by Heidi and Freya)
+(Question raised by Harry and Caitlyn)

 Will I get detention?